Local Expansion Mechanisms for Quantum-Scale Wormholes: Concrete Model and Energy Estimates

 where we have used the shorthand notation $\tau = \tfrac{t}{\Delta t}$ and $x = \tfrac{r}{\Delta r}$.
 A straightforward numerical analysis of inequality \eqref{StationaryEnergyDensityINEQ} for specific values of $ t$ indicates that violations typically occur at relatively large values of $r \in \mathrm{supp}(f)$, see Figure \ref{INEQPlot}.
 However, the magnitude and spatial extent of these violations are substantially suppressed by choosing smaller time intervals $\Delta t$, larger maximal radii $\Delta r$, or larger inflation amplitudes $L$, as illustrated Figure \ref{INEQPlot}. \\

 Let us now consider specific assumptions for the orders of magnitude of the parameters $\Delta t$, $\Delta r$, and $L$, which characterize the temporal duration, spatial extent, and amplitude of the local inflation, respectively.
+We emphasize that the following considerations provide heuristic order-of-magnitude estimates that explicitly rely on the assumption that the compactly supported function takes the specific form \eqref{DoubleBump}.
+More precise estimates or more general profiles, such as Expression \eqref{SuperpositionBump} discussed below, the computations are expected to become significantly more involved. \\

 We argue that in order to make the physical effects of quantum geometry visible, the spatial scale $\Delta r$ should correspond to a regime where quantum gravitational phenomena, such as a noncommutative geometry, are expected to become significant.
 This suggests a characteristic length scale of lower order multiples of the Planck length, and we adopt the estimate $\Delta r \approx 10^2\, \ell_P$.
 In contrast, the temporal scale $\Delta t$ should be relatively macroscopic, since the central idea is to smoothly amplify quantum-scale phenomena to observable distances, over observable time intervals.
 As an illustrative choice, we consider $\Delta t$ to be of the order of a few seconds, corresponding to $\Delta t \approx 10^{44}\, t_P$ in Planck times.
 At last, the amplitude parameter $L$ must be chosen such that the initially microscopic spatial region of radius $\Delta r$ undergoes sufficient inflation to reach macroscopic dimensions, ideally on the order of a few metres.
 To this end, we assume that the maximal value of the scale factor $e^f$ should be approximately of the order of magnitude $10^{33}$, which implies $f(0,0) \approx 76$.
 From the definition \eqref{DoubleBump}, this yields an estimate of $L \approx \sqrt{76}\, e \approx 23.7$. \\